How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • at the time of marriage;

-• simultaneously with the application for the dissolution of the marriage union;
+• simultaneously with the application for dissolution of the marriage union;

-• when considering a case on termination in the form of additions.
+• when considering the termination case in the form of additions.

-It should be noted that the requirements under the section relate to property, therefore, in order to present them, it is necessary to pay a state fee.
-Its size is determined on the basis of paragraph 1 of paragraph 1 of Article 333.19 of the Tax Code of the Russian Federation.
-When opening a case at the same time on an application for divorce, a fee is also charged for filing a non-property claim on the basis of subparagraph 3, paragraph 1, article 333.19 of the Tax Code of the Russian Federation.
+It should be noted that the requirements for the division relate to property, therefore, in order to present them, it is necessary to pay a state fee.
+Its size is determined on the basis of clause 1, clause 1, article 333.19 of the Tax Code of the Russian Federation.
+When opening a case simultaneously on an application for divorce, a fee is also charged for filing a claim of a non-property nature on the basis of paragraph 3 of paragraph 1 of Article 333.19 of the Tax Code of the Russian Federation.
 Thus, the state duty will be combined.

 Calculation example:

-A lawsuit was filed with the court to terminate the marriage, demanding the division of jointly acquired property.
+A lawsuit was filed in court for the termination of the marriage with a demand for the division of jointly acquired property.

 The amount of the state duty will be:

-1. For a non-property dispute on the dissolution of a marriage union - 300 rubles.
+1. For a non-property dispute about the dissolution of a marriage union - 300 rubles.

-If the application for partition is filed outside the deadline, the court may refuse to consider the dispute and close the case.
+If the application for division is filed outside the established period, the court may refuse to consider the dispute and close the case.

-The division of property can be carried out both while being in an official marriage, and simultaneously or after its dissolution in the registry office or in court.
+The division of property can be carried out both during an official marriage, and simultaneously or after its dissolution in the registry office or court.

-How to apply for divorce and division of property
+How to file an application for divorce and division of property

-A sample claim for the division of property can be found on information boards in court or on the Internet.
-The following details must be indicated in the application (Article 131 of the Code of Civil Procedure of the Russian Federation):
+A sample claim for division of property can be found on information boards in court or on the Internet.
+The application must indicate the following details (Article 131 of the Code of Civil Procedure of the Russian Federation):

-1. The name of the court.
-When evaluating a claim up to 50 thousand rubles. should apply to the world court, more - the district court.
+1. Name of the court.
+When assessing a claim up to 50 thousand rubles. you should apply to the magistrate's court, or even the district court.

 2. Personal data of the plaintiff and defendant: full name, registration addresses, telephone numbers.